John Clayton Nienstedt: LBGT rights

-Nienstedt has described homosexuality as a "result of psychological trauma" that "must be understood in the context of other human disorders: envy, malice, greed, etc." In 2005, Nienstedt warned that the film Brokeback Mountain was part of a so-called agenda that "severs the connection between marriage and gender".
+Nienstedt has described homosexuality as a "result of psychological trauma" that "must be understood in the context of other human disorders: envy, malice, greed, etc." In 2005, Nienstedt warned that the 2005 film Brokeback Mountain was part of a so-called agenda that "severs the connection between marriage and gender".
 He summarized the plot–"one man makes a pass at the other and within seconds the latter mounts the former in an act of wanton anal sex"–and called it "a story of lust gone bad".

 In October 2012, Nienstedt used more than US$600,000 in archdiocesan funds to campaign for Minnesota Amendment 1, which would have banned same-sex marriage in the state.
 The initiative was defeated at the polls on November 6, 2012, by five percentage points.
 Nienstedt opposed legislation legalizing same-sex marriage, which became law on May 14, 2013.

 Abortion

 During the 2008 U.S. presidential election, Nienstedt criticized House Speaker Nancy Pelosi, saying she had a "misinterpretation on the question of when life begins" and that her "remarks underscore once again the need for Catholics, and especially Catholic politicians, to form their consciences according to the moral truths taught by the Catholic Church."
-He also criticized the Freedom of Choice Act, saying, "It is hard to imagine a more radical piece of pro-abortion legislation."
+He also criticized the proposed Freedom of Choice Act in the US Congress, saying, "It is hard to imagine a more radical piece of pro-abortion legislation."
 He opposes embryonic stem cell research involving discarded human embryo stem cell lines.

 Euthanasia

-In 2005, while discussing the Terri Schiavo right-to-die case, Nienstedt stated,"Her case demonstrates the disparity that exists in this country between laws and basic moral principles.
+In 2005, while discussing the Terri Schiavo right-to-die case, Nienstedt stated: "Her case demonstrates the disparity that exists in this country between laws and basic moral principles.
 While we cannot legislate morality, we ought not to be legislating immorality."